KDE/kronometer/README.md

 * Timer central *display* re-designed
 * Now each time "slot" has its own display
 * The displays are *splittable* between them
-* Display *time headers*, which can be disabled from settings.
+* Display *time headers*, which can be disabled from settings

 v0.6.0
 * Initial implementation of times saving on binary files